 What Is Chili Adobo Chipotle?

 Chili adobo chipotle is a type of Mexican chili paste made from smoked, dried jalapeño peppers (known as chipotles) that are rehydrated and blended with adobo sauce.
 The adobo sauce is typically made from tomatoes, garlic, vinegar, and a variety of spices, giving the paste its signature smoky, tangy, and slightly sweet flavor profile.
-It's often used in Mexican and Latin American cuisines to add depth and heat to dishes like tacos, stews, sauces, and marinades.
+It's widely used in Mexican and Latin American cuisines to add depth and heat to dishes like tacos, stews, sauces, and marinades.
+According to professional chefs from Food Network and Serious Eats, this ingredient is essential for authentic smoky flavors in home cooking.

 Key Features of Chili Adobo Chipotle